 Scheduled Cast (Dalits): They encounter social exclusion and discrimination.
 They are almost landless and depend on manual labour employment for their survival.

 Women: Multiple deprivations viz. gender based discrimination, violence, ownership over productive assets and property, restrictions on mobility, decision making about self-development make them the most powerless entities.

 Katkari Community: It is most primitive tribal communities belonging to Particularly Vulnerable Tribal Group (PVTG).
-The Katkari tribal is most deprived & considered the most poor, neglected and isolated amongst all adivasis, residing on the village outskirts along the hillsides, on the periphery of the river banks or in forest land.
-Illiterate, ignorant and superstitious the Katkari tribe barely survived on traditional seasonal fishing, selling forest produce and timber, and were completely alienated from mainstream village community.
-Issues like poor health, malnutrition, lack of access to government schemes deprive this tribal community of basic necessities of living.
+The Katkari tribal is most deprived & considered the most poor, neglected and isolated amongst all adivasis, residing on the village outskirts, along the hillsides, on the periphery of the river banks or in forest land.
+Illiteracy, ignorant and superstitious the Katkari tribe barely survived on traditional seasonal fishing, selling forest produce and timber, and were completely alienated from mainstream village community.
+Issues like poor health, malnutrition, lack of access to Government schemes deprive this tribal community of basic necessities of living.
 Migration for work and survival is rampant among the tribal families.
 Majority of the households are landless and deprived of assets required for survival